ExploreASL/ExploreASL/External/SPMmodified/MapsAdded/README_MAPS.txt

 The maps in this folder all originate from SPM and/or CAT12, and thus distributed under GNU GPL.

-brainmask.nii: ICBM_152_nonlinear_symm brainmask, resampled to 1.5 mm MNI
+They are used for image processing in ExploreASL.

-brainmask_supratentorial.nii: same, but without structures outside cerebrum CentralWM_QC.nii: ICBM_152_nonlinear_symm pWM eroded to center & resampled to 1.5 mm MNI
+brainCentralityMap: created from rbrainmask, using distance transform. brainmask.nii: ICBM_152_nonlinear_symm brainmask, resampled to 1.5 mm MNI brainmask_supratentorial.nii: same, but without structures outside cerebrum CentralWM_QC.nii: ICBM_152_nonlinear_symm pWM eroded to center & resampled to 1.5 mm MNI